We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have no other symptoms besides gum pain, try being gentler when you’re brushing or flossing your teeth.

-If you’re a woman, take note of whether gum pain incidences happen during certain times of the month, or if you’re experiencing pregnancy or menopause.
+If you’re a woman, take note of whether gum pain happens during certain times of the month or if you’re experiencing pregnancy or menopause.
 These natural hormonal shifts aren’t uncommon in causing gum pain now and again.